KeXu001/asio-ssl-mutual-auth/README.md

-#How To

-Simple echo server using a boost-asio and ssl to do client and server authentification.
+Simple echo server using Asio and ssl to do client and server authentification.

+This is a fork of AdamMagaluk's asio-ssl-mutual-auth, with the following changes:
+- standalone Asio instead of Boost.Asio
+- fixed certificates so that server and client have separate keys, and certs are signed by a separate CA

+## How To

-## Building
+# Building
 ```
 make
 ```

-## Testing
+# Testing
 ```
 ./server <port>
 ./client <host> <port>